 As human beings, we have an innate compulsion to assess our social status by measuring ourselves against others.
 Negotiation, often treated like a purely competitive enterprise, heightens that instinct.
 We automatically compare ourselves to our counterparts throughout our negotiations—on financial success, attractiveness, popularity, victories and setbacks, and a host of other measures.

 We’re most likely to compare ourselves to those who appear to have less or to have achieved less than we have, according to Cornell University professor Robert Frank.
 Such “downward social comparisons” can leave us feeling better about ourselves.
 By comparison, sizing ourselves up relative to someone of higher status can leave us feeling frustrated, envious, and ashamed.
-Not surprisingly, envy and distress resulting from social comparisons can lead to impasse in negotiation, according to Harvard Kennedy School professor Iris Bohnet.
+Not surprisingly, envy and distress resulting from social comparisons can lead to impasse in business negotiation, according to Harvard Kennedy School professor Iris Bohnet.

 We can lessen the negative impact of disappointing social comparisons on our negotiations by measuring ourselves against our peers rather than against those who have had more experience, money, talent, or lucky breaks.
 For example, when negotiating for a raise, don’t expect to match the salary of a colleague who has five more years of experience than you do.
 Moreover, look for value-creating tradeoffs that satisfy your counterpart’s status concerns, advises Bohnet.
 A job candidate might be willing to accept lower pay in exchange for a corner office or a high-visibility assignment, for instance.